mrchrisster/pitrex/README.md

 # Setting up Pitrex Development environment under WSL #

 Malban works with a VM image to compile Pitrex.
-You can watch his setup tutorial [here](http://vide.malban.de/pitrex/pitrex-baremetal-quick-start-unfinished)
+You can watch his setup tutorial [here](http://vide.malban.de/pitrex/pitrex-baremetal-quick-start-unfinished) if you prefer to use a VM image.

+Since I work in Windows I found it more convenient to compile through WSL.
 Here's how to set up the compiler on a fresh Ubuntu (in my case 20.04) install under Windows WSL

 ```sudo apt-get update && apt-get install make```
 ```sudo apt-get install gcc-arm-none-eabi```